 All decisions made by the selection committees and appeals panels are based on the way students are ranked by academic merit for placement in selective high schools.
 You may appeal against the decision of the selection committee if you are aware of something specific that happened to prevent your child from getting higher school assessment scores or higher test scores.
 However, appeals will not generally be accepted if they are based on grounds that you notified the Unit about or should have notified the Unit about, through the illness/misadventure process by 28 March 2019.

 An applicant can only appeal based on one of the following:

 - factors which may have prevented the student from achieving higher school assessment scores

-- factors which may have prevented the student achieving higher test marks.
+- factors which may have prevented the student achieving higher test marks or attending the test.

 All relevant documentary evidence must be included with all appeals at the time they are submitted.
 Additional material will not be requested by the Unit and cannot be considered after the due date.